 11.20.1 Introduction

-A STA that sends a Timing Advertisement frame shall maintain a TSF Timer in order to set the Timestamp

-field in this frame.
-When a STA transmits the Timing Advertisement, Probe Response, or Beacon frame, the

-Timestamp shall be set to the value of the STA’s TSF timer at the time that the data symbol containing the

-first bit of the Timestamp is transmitted to the PHY plus the transmitting STA’s delays through its local

-PHY from the MAC-PHY interface to its interface with the WM (e.g., antenna).

-A STA may advertise a time standard by transmitting a Timing Advertisement element in one of the following frames: Timing Advertisement, Probe Response, or Beacon.
+A STA may advertise a time standard by transmitting a Timing Advertisement element in one of the following frames: Timing Advertisement, Probe Response, Beacon, DMG Beacon or Announce.
 As defined in 9.4.2.60 (Time Advertisement element) the Time Advertisement element contains two estimates.
 The Time Value field contains an estimate of the difference between a time standard and the timestamp included in the same frame.
 The Time Error field contains an estimate of the standard deviation of the error in the estimate in the Time Value field.
 The time standard might be derived from an external time source.
 A STA with an external time source might implement an estimator in a variety of ways, which are beyond the scope of this standard.

 …